SealyBoi/TXTChess/README.txt

 There is very minor error handling when it comes to making incorrect moves as I was more concerned about creating a complete version.
 I will probably add error handling later on after my friends tell me they keep losing matches because it crashes anytime they accidentally type the wrong thing.

+To compile, simply type 'make' in the txtchess directory.
+To launch application, simply type 'java Main/Main'.

 To play simply type the format of "{piece}{currCol}{currRow}{col}{row}" where:
     -'piece' can be p, r, n, b, q, k (pawn, rook, knight, bishop, queen, king respectively)